 - 1. Fines: Previously established and published fines may be imposed. - 2.
-Restitution: Compensation for damage caused to the university or any person's property.
+Restitution: Compensation for damage caused to the University or any person's property.
 This is not a fine but, rather, a repayment for property destroyed, damaged, consumed, or stolen. - 3.
-Confiscation of Prohibited Property: Items whose presence is in violation of university policy will be confiscated and will become the property of the university.
-Prohibited items may be returned to the owner at the discretion of the Director of Student Conduct and Community Standards and/or Campus Police. - 4.
-Deferral of sanction: A deferral of sanction (e.g., probation, suspension) may be imposed on a student for whom the specific sanction deferred is appropriate, but for whom there are mitigating circumstances as determined by Office of Student Conduct and Community Standards.
+Confiscation of Prohibited Property: Items whose presence is in violation of University policy will be confiscated and will become the property of the University.
+Prohibited items may be returned to the owner at the discretion of the Director of Student Advocacy and Accountability and/or Campus Police. - 4.
+Deferral of sanction: A deferral of sanction (e.g., probation, suspension) may be imposed on a student for whom the specific sanction deferred is appropriate, but for whom there are mitigating circumstances as determined by Office of Student Advocacy and Accountability.
 If a student is found to have violated any rule of the University while the deferred sanction is in effect, the minimum sanction for such a violation will be the sanction that had been deferred. - 5.
-Group Sanctions: The following sanctions may be imposed upon groups or organizations found to have violated the Student Code of Conduct: - One or more of the sanctions listed above, and/or - Deactivation, loss of all privileges (including university registration), for a specified or indefinite period of time.
+Group Sanctions: The following sanctions may be imposed upon groups or organizations found to have violated the Student Code of Conduct: - One or more of the sanctions listed above, and/or - Deactivation, loss of all privileges (including University registration), for a specified or indefinite period of time.

-Sanctions imposed will be implemented immediately unless the Director of Student Conduct & Community Standards delays their implementation in extraordinary circumstances, pending the outcome of the appeal.
+Sanctions imposed will be implemented immediately unless the Director of Student Advocacy and Accountability delays their implementation in extraordinary circumstances, pending the outcome of the appeal.

-Additional or alternate sanctions may be created and designed as deemed appropriate to the offense with the approval of the Vice President for Campus Life and Facility Management, the Dean of Campus Life and the Director of Student Conduct and Community Standards or designee.
+Additional or alternate sanctions may be created and designed as deemed appropriate to the offense with the approval of the Associate Provost for Academic Support Services, the Dean of Campus Life or the Director of Student Advocacy and Accountability.